Updated on Jan 13, 2023

 Q5: Can I make a backup of my own standard DVDs in 720p, 1080p and even 4K standard?

 A5: Just like the answers above, the modern DVD/Blu-ray Player and TV sets can support DVD upscaling.
 So there's no need to back up and upscale DVD to 1080p or 4K.
-However, if you have other needs or you are still using an old-fashioned DVD Player or TV, you can make it with the following steps.
+However, if you have other needs or you are still using an old-fashioned DVD Player or TV, you can make it possible with the following steps.

 Insert a DVD disk into the DVD drive on your PC and run WonderFox DVD Ripper Pro.
 Select an output folder and click "DVD Disc" to choose the DVD you want to rip.
 Then click the "OK" button.

 We don't recommend turning DVD to a higher resolution.
 In fact, there's no improvement in DVD video quality.
 All that increase are file size and conversion time.
+Moreover, WonderFox does not advocate using the following methods for any commercial purposes.
+Please make sure it is legal to back up DVD in your country.

 I'm sure you all know what DVD resolution is and if you are still struggling with DVD video resolution problems, I hope this article will help you.
 Of course, if you still have other questions, please contact us by email.